d2iq/ui-kit/CONTRIBUTING.md

 ### Does It Belong in UI Kit?

 Before adding a new component to UI Kit, we need to carefully consider whether it belongs in UI Kit.
-If we're too quick to add new components to UI Kit, we will end up bloating our component library and spend too much time maintaining reuasble components.
+If we're too quick to add new components to UI Kit, we will end up bloating our component library and spend too much time maintaining reusable components.

 When a new component is being created, work with the design team to document design and usage guidelines in the component folder's README.md file.